little-world/rust-course/src/08-hashmap-hashset-patterns.md

 # HashMap & HashSet Patterns

+Entry API Patterns

+- Problem: Double hash lookups for check-then-insert; inefficient conditional logic
+- Solution: Use entry() API with or_insert(), or_insert_with(),
+  and_modify()
+- Why It Matters: 2-3x performance improvement; prevents race conditions
+- Use Cases: Word counting, LRU caches, graph adjacency, grouping, aggregation

+Custom Hash Functions

+- Problem: Case sensitivity issues; composite keys need correct hashing;
+  float NaN issues; SipHash slow for trusted keys
+- Solution: Custom Hash implementations, wrapper newtypes, faster hashers (FxHash/AHash)
+- Why It Matters: 10x speedup with right hasher; enables semantic correctness
+- Use Cases: Case-insensitive keys, composite keys, float coordinates, content-addressable storage

+Capacity and Load Factor Optimization

+- Problem: No pre-allocation causes ~17 resizes for 100K entries;
+  over-allocation wastes memory
+- Solution: with_capacity(), reserve() before bulk ops, shrink_to_fit()
+  for long-lived maps
+- Why It Matters: 3-10x faster construction; avoids latency spikes from resizes
+- Use Cases: Batch loading, config maps, HFT, embedded systems, caches

+Alternative Maps

+- Problem: HashMap doesn't preserve order; no range queries; SipHash slow;
+  small map overhead
+- Solution: BTreeMap for sorted/ranges, FxHashMap for speed, IndexMap for order preservation
+- Why It Matters: Wrong choice: 100x slower lookups or 10x slower hashing
+- Use Cases: BTreeMap for sorted/ranges, FxHashMap for trusted keys, IndexMap for ordered output

+Concurrent Maps

+- Problem: Mutex<HashMap> creates contention bottleneck; 80% time waiting
+  on locks
+- Solution: DashMap for lock-free sharding, RwLock for read-heavy, manual sharding for control
+- Why It Matters: 8 cores → 7x throughput with right approach vs acting like 1 core
+- Use Cases: DashMap for caches/counters, RwLock for read-heavy configs, Arc for immutable

 This chapter explores advanced patterns and techniques for working with hash-based collections in Rust.
 We'll cover the Entry API, custom hash functions, performance optimization, alternative map implementations, and concurrent access patterns through practical, real-world examples.

+## HashMap Foundations

+Rust's `HashMap<K, V>` is a hash table implementation that provides O(1) average-case performance for insertions, deletions, and lookups.
+It uses a robust hashing algorithm (SipHash 1-3) by default, which protects against hash collision denial-of-service (DoS) attacks.
+The HashMap automatically manages capacity and resizes when the load factor (ratio of entries to buckets) exceeds approximately 0.875.
+Keys must implement the `Eq` and `Hash` traits, ensuring that equal keys produce identical hash values—a critical invariant for correctness.
+Under the hood, HashMap uses open addressing with quadratic probing for collision resolution, storing entries in a contiguous array that enables efficient cache utilization.
+The collection owns both keys and values, moving them into the map on insertion, and provides flexible borrowing patterns through its API to avoid unnecessary cloning.

 ## Table of Contents